guruzoa/ca-pa4/README.md

 Your task is to make it work correctly for any combination of instructions.
 You may find the [GUIDE.md](https://github.com/snu-csl/pyrisc/blob/master/pipe5/GUIDE.md) file in the PyRISC project useful, which describes the overall architecture and implementation details of the `snurisc5` simulator.

 In the PyRISC project, several RISC-V executable files are available such as `fib`, `sum100`, `forward`, `branch`, and `loaduse`.
 You can test your simulator with these programs.
 Also, it is highly recommended to write your own test programs to see how your simulator works in a particular situation.
+Note that, for the given RISC-V executable file, `snurisc` (ISA simulator), `snurisc5` (5-stage implementation), and your `snurisc3` (3-stage implementation) all should have the same results in terms of register values and memory states.
+The only difference will be the number of cycles you need to execute the program.

 The following example shows how you can run the executable file `sum100` on the `snurisc3` simulator (We assume that `pyrisc` is also downloaded in the same directory as `ca-pa4`).